DigitalProductionExampleLibrary/ALab/docs/src/pages/gaussianSplat.md

 ## Colour Workflows!
 We would like to train the ALab splat on acescg 32 bit exrs eventually.

 For the moment we have included SDR and HDR 8 bit png variants of the splat.
 The training images were generated from the original acescg exr renders.
 The colmap and gaussian training steps were then done with these images.
-We are looking into how to train against 32bit images

 - SDR: sRGB - ACES 2.0 - SDR 100 nits (Rec709) (8 bit png)
 - HDR: Rec.2100-PQ - ACES-2.0 HDR 1000 nits (P3 D65 Limited) (8 bit png)